papermerge/ansible/README.md

 # Ansible Playbook for Papermerge DMS

+## Requirements

+- Remote host with ssh access and Ubuntu 22.04 LTS
+- ansible == 2.15

 ## Ansible Inventory

 Ansible inventory file is not included.
 You have to [create one](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html).